 EOF

-Step 5: Apply the Root Application
+Step 5: Apply the root application

-If you use App-of-Apps pattern (you should):
+If you use the App-of-Apps pattern (you should), one manifest pulls in everything else:

 kubectl apply -f - <<EOF